HTenkanen/AISA/sources/notebooks/spatial_network_analysis_src.rst

 Before we dive deeper to spatial networks, **let's spend a moment with the following task**:

-.. admonition:: Discuss with your neighbor (3 minutes)
+.. admonition:: Task 1: Post your ideas to the chat!
    :name: important

-   **TASK 1:** Think practical examples where spatial network analysis algorithms are used in daily operations of the society?
+   Can you think of any practical examples where spatial network analysis algorithms are used in daily operations of the society?

     .. container:: toggle